TaranaGit/Student-Registration-Form-UI/README.md

 - **Responsive Design:** Styled with Tailwind CSS and React Bootstrap for a clean and responsive UI.
 - **Modern Tooling:** Built using Vite for fast development and optimized builds.
 ---
+## Prerequisites
+Make sure you have the following installed:

+- Node.js (v14 or higher)
+- npm (v6 or higher)
 ## 📦 Installation

 1. **Clone the Repository**